 The majority of permanent academic records are maintained on-line, with a small number of hard copies housed in College Hall or the College Archives.
 They are available to the student and to officers and faculty of the college who have legitimate need for access.
 Transcripts and other permanent records are maintained in electronic format and stored securely.
 Microfilm copies are also stored in a vault off campus as a safeguard against loss of the records on campus.
 They are accessible only to authorized officers of the college.

-2. Transcripts of records from other colleges submitted for the purpose of transferring credits.
-These records are held on file and are not normally copied for release.
+Transcripts of records from other colleges submitted for the purpose of transferring credits.
+These records are retained for five years following graduation or separation from the college, are not normally copied for release.

-3. Grade sheets submitted by teaching faculty.
-These grade sheets are available only to the instructors who submitted them, to the department chair and to the office staff.
+Grade rosters submitted by teaching faculty.
+These grade rosters are available only to the instructors who submitted them, to the department chair and to the office staff.
 If confirmation of a grade is requested, it is obtained individually.
-Grade sheets are kept on file permanently.
+Grade rosters and changes of grade are kept on file permanently.

-4. Registration and course-change forms, petitions, etc. These are open for inspection by students and staff members and are maintained for a period of one year.
+Registration and course-change forms, petitions, etc., most of which are maintained electronically.
+These are open for inspection by students and staff members and are maintained for a period of one year.